 NUR425GZ • Population Focused Nursing Care.
 4 Credits.

-Exploration of population-focused nursing care with an emphasis on culturally diverse and underserved populations.
-Includes consideration of the research process and cultural perspectives.
-Focuses on the advocacy and collaborator roles within the context of service-learning (1 credit service-learning).
+An exploration of population-focused nursing care with an emphasis on culturally diverse and underserved populations.
+Includes consideration of the epidemiologic process and cultural perspectives.
+Focuses on the advocacy and collaborator roles within the context of service-learning.

 NUR426 • Leadership Development.
 4 Credits.